Snow Removal

 Developer Duties

-As a developer, Qualico Communities will maintain the community paths and sidewalks that are not yet turned over to the City (ie. Phase of Communities that have not yet reached substantial completion).
+As a developer, Qualico Communities will maintain the community paths and sidewalks that are not yet turned over to the City (ie. Phases of Communities that have not yet reached substantial completion).

 For questions or comments about sidewalks within your community, reach out to our Customer Care Representative: customercare@qualicocommunities.com